 It is not unusual for women to have concerns about dental work when they are pregnant.
 Being overly cautious is just part of pregnancy.
 The good news is, routine dental exams are not only safe during pregnancy, they are recommended.
 When a woman is pregnant, her body is flooded with hormones.
 Often, these hormones cause the gums to swell and teeth to become sensitive.
-Having a routine exam will help these women prevent infection and discomfort from these conditions.
+Having a routine dental checkup will help these women prevent infection and discomfort from these conditions.

 Concerns About Non-Routine Dental Work

 Unless it is an emergency, the American Dental Association (ADA) recommends that women during their first trimester try to avoid elective dental treatments such as bleaching.
 While the risk is very minimal, these procedures can be held off until the second trimester.

 Most doctors also recommend that women avoid extensive dental work in their third trimester unless it is absolutely necessary.
 The reason for this delay is because of the comfort level for the pregnant woman.
 Long periods in a dental chair can become quite uncomfortable during this time.

 It is standard routine to take dental x-rays as part of the examination.
 However, if you are pregnant and are not suffering with any type of tooth discomfort, it is possible to forego the x-rays until after the birth of the baby.

 In some dental emergencies, or if there is a possible cavity that needs to be examined, the dentist will need to perform an x-ray.
 These x–rays have a very low radiation level and the ADA has not found any evidence of them causing harm to a developing baby.
 However, as an extra precaution, your dentist will most likely provide you with an x–ray blanket for additional protection.